jkoop/duf/README.md

 dufs linux-distro.iso
 ```

-Serve a single-page application like react/vue
+Serve a single-page application (like react/vue) from `./index.html`

 ```
 dufs --render-spa